"The Rule Of 4" can help direct elderly in-home care.

 Using the rule of 4 to direct a private in-home caregiver.

 Are you providing direction to a private caregiver?
 With “The rule of 4” simplicity is key.
 It is important to establish reasonable expectations both for the individual receiving elderly care, and their caregiver.
-Sometimes a rushed list of expectations in a 4-hour period creates undue stress and unrealistic expectations.

 Many in-home care services have a 4-hour minimum which makes “The Rule Of 4” a perfect tool for identifying priorities and expectations.
-It is recommended that when directing your elderly in-home care you have a written clear and concise plan of care
+It is recommended that when directing your elderly in-home care you have a written clear and concise plan of care.

 This establishes expectations that your private caregiver can understand and live up to.
 When developing your plan of care, you may want to develop essential tasks to be accomplished using the “Rule Of 4” format, as well as a list of secondary goals, should your caregiver require further direction or suggestions.